SabineWren/Quiver/README.md

 5. Restart WoW.

 # Possible Future Features
-I don't plan to implement any of these at the moment, but they're ideas for where Quiver could go.
+Ideas for where Quiver could go, and open to discussion.

 ### Ammo Counter
 Not sure where to scope this, as other addons can track ammo stored on bank alts.
 Perhaps an overlay warning when currently equipped ammo runs low in inventory.